wix/react-native-notifications/docs/localNotifications.md

 });
 ```

-Upon notification opening (tapping by the device user), all data fields will be delivered as-is).
+Upon notification opening (tapping by the device user), all data fields will be delivered as-is.